bytezera04/bytezera04/README.md

 ### About

 I'm a full-stack web developer focused on building modern and performant applications, primarily with Next.js and React.
 Experienced in database-driven applications, API design, Python scripting, and application development with C# and .NET.
-I also bring a strong foundation in C and C++, contributing to a strong understanding of application performance and system-level concepts.
+I also bring a strong foundation in C and C++, contributing to a strong understanding of performance, security and system-level concepts.

 <!-- Profile Stats -->